 Every June 21, Canadians celebrate the cultures of First Nations, Inuit and Métis on National Indigenous Peoples Day.
 In Inuvik, people from all cultures celebrate with traditional Inuvialuit drumming, dancing and food.

 It’s the world’s finest celebration of Arctic arts, featuring 10-days of polar fashion, music, dancing, games and artistic creation.
-The Great Northern Arts Festival showcases artists and performers from across the North and will be held from July 12 to 21, 2019.
+The Great Northern Arts Festival showcases artists and performers from across the North and will be held in mid-July 2020.